intel-iot-devkit/intel-iot-gateway/Clearing Secure Boot Keys/README.md

 ## Clearing the keys ##

-1. Boot/reboot
+1. Boot/reboot the Gateway.
-2. Select boot device by pressing F12 before boot or ESC to enter BIOS (depends on HW)
+2. Select boot device by pressing F12 before boot or ESC to enter BIOS (depends on HW).
-3. Select Enter Setup (skip if ESC entered BIOS)
+3. Select Enter Setup (skip if ESC entered BIOS).
-4. Select the Security Menu
+4. Select the Security Menu.
-5. Select Secure Boot Menu
+5. Select Secure Boot Menu.
-6. Set Secure Boot to Disabled
+6. Set Secure Boot to Disabled.
-7. Press F4 to save and exit
+7. Press F4 to save and exit.
-8. System will reboot
+8. System will reboot.
-9. Select boot device by pressing F12 before boot
+9. Select boot device by pressing F12 before boot.
-10. Select Enter Setup
+10. Select Enter Setup.
-11. Select the Security Menu
+11. Select the Security Menu.
-12. Select Secure Boot Menu
+12. Select Secure Boot Menu.
-13. Set Secure Boot to Enabled
+13. Set Secure Boot to Enabled.
 a.
-Accept Warning - press enter for Ok
+Accept Warning - press enter for Ok.
-14. Set Secure Boot Mode to Custom
+14. Set Secure Boot Mode to Custom.
-15. Select Key Management
+15. Select Key Management.
-16. Set Default Key Provision to Disabled
+16. Set Default Key Provision to Disabled.
-17. Select Delete All Secure Boot Variables or for each Section (5) select Delete PK, KEK, DB, DBT, and DBX
-a.
-All should say NOT INSTALLED
+17. Select Delete All Secure Boot Variables or for each Section (5) select Delete PK, KEK, DB, DBT, and DBX.
+All sections should say NOT INSTALLED.
-18. Press Esc
+18. Press Esc.
-19. Set Secure Boot Mode to Standard
+19. Set Secure Boot Mode to Standard.
-20. Ensure Secure Boot is set to Enabled
+20. Ensure Secure Boot is set to Enabled.
-21. Press F4 to save and exit
+21. Press F4 to save and exit.

-(let's double check)
+Verify the changes by observing the following:

-1. System will reboot
+1. System will reboot.
-2. Select boot device by pressing F12 before boot
+2. Select boot device by pressing F12 before boot.
-3. Select Enter Setup
+3. Select Enter Setup.
-4. Select the Security Menu
+4. Select the Security Menu.
-5. Select Secure Boot Menu
+5. Select Secure Boot Menu.
 	- System Mode should say Setup
 	- Secure Boot should say Not Active
 	- Secure Boot should say Enabled
 	- Secure Boot Mode should say Standard
-6. Press F4 to save and exit
+6. Press F4 to save and exit.

-You should now be able to boot a new image
+You can now boot a new image

 ## References ##
 -   none